1. The atmosphere is the envelope of_____________.

 Explanation: Gravity prevents gases from escaping into space.

-24. Air pressure decreases with:
+24. Air pressure decreases with_____________.

 A) Increase in altitude